rcemper/GlobalStreams-to-SQL/README.md

 - %Stream.GlobalBinary - raw binary sequence
 - %Stream.GblBinCompress - zipped binary sequence

 The Global itself has no indication, of what format it holds.
-GlobalStreams-to-SQL Dumping the Global just helps for raw text, the rest needs special treatment.
+Dumping the Global just helps for raw text, the rest needs special treatment.
 In combination with SQL you meet the problem of maximum field lengths.

 I cover this issue by mapping all 4 types over the same stream and the user decides.
 In addition, the total size and number of subnodes is also available.
 For string manipulation, the first subscript level is also available as "body" VARCHAR The Global Stream to examine is provided by a static where clause like this: